What particular things I can do to help my child / young person with their understanding, talking or communication

 You haven't selected an area yet so you will only see core resources from across the UK.
 Select your local area from the home page

-The resources here will help you reach the outcome: "I know what particular things I can do to help my young child with their understanding, talking or communicating."
+The resources here will help you reach the outcome: "I know what particular activities help my baby's early communication development."

 Click the star icon next to the items you want to save and view them in your pathway

 Tiny Happy People BBC website provides a wide range of information, ideas and activities for parents to use in daily routines to help develop their baby's communication skills.
 It includes information about what to expect and when as well as activities and games to play to help speech, language and communication.
 It includes information, ideas and activities for parents of babies with SEND.